besartelezi/php-blackjack/README.md

 It's still not finished as of right now, but I cleared all the base requirements of the challenge.
 But more importantly, I learned **a lot**!

+## And now make it look *P R E S E N T A B L E*
+Now that the game works as intended, I still need to finish the following:
+- [ ] Show the cards
+  - [ ] Both cards of the player, only a single card of the dealer
+- [ ] Give different colours to different buttons
+- [ ] Some general styling